 The project is based around the Raspberry Pi Pico W board, and in particular the Pimoroni Enviro Urban kit found here.

-The Pico Pi and Sensors are battery powered and sit in a weather proof Stevenson Screen mounted at approx 1m high and 5m from the main road in a front garden.
+The Pico Pi and Sensors are battery powered and sit in a weather proof Stevenson Screen mounted at approx 1m to 2m high and 5m from the main road in a front garden.
 Measurements are automatically taken every 15 minutes and uploaded over wifi once per hour to the adafruit.io cloud server.

 See the live Environmental dashboard